Pose Priors from Language Models: Additional Method Details

-Since we ask the VLM not to differentiate between ``left'' and ``right'' limbs, when there should be a constraint on both limbs (e.g. both hands), taking the minimum distance independently for each constraint pair may lead to a constraint on only one limb.
-Consequently, if the same body part (e.g. ``hand'') is mentioned in at least two separate rows of the table output by the LMM (without any ``left'' or ``right'' prefix), we enforce that both the left and right limbs of this type must participate in the loss.
+As mentioned briefly in \S~\ref{sec:constraint}, when enumerating possible chiralities for each constraint, we enforce the following condition in the two-person setting: if the same body part (e.g. ``hand'') is mentioned in at least two separate rows of the table output by the LMM (without any ``left'' or ``right'' prefix) or is mentioned in the plural form (e.g. ``hands''), we enforce that both the left and right limbs of this type must participate in the loss.
+The motivation for this condition is that when the same constraint applies to both limbs of a given type (\eg ``right hand, back'' and ``left hand, back'') and the chirality is not specified in the constraint set, the two constraints will appear to be the same (\eg ``hand, back'').
+But often the LMM will list the constraint twice, since there are two different contact points, which activates this condition.

-We also handle some variations in how the LMM references body parts.
-First, we check for the following terms in addition to the coarse regions named in the prompt: left hand, right hand, left arm, right arm, left foot, right foot, left leg, right leg, left shoulder, right shoulder, left shoulder (front), right shoulder (front), left shoulder (back), right shoulder (back), waist. ``waist'' corresponds to the union of ``waist (front)'' and ``waist (back).''
-Each of these terms is mapped to the corresponding set of fine-grained regions, similar to the coarse regions shown in Figure~\ref{fig:coarse-regions-two-person}.
-As stated in Section 3.3 of the main paper, if a ``left'' or ``right'' part is explicitly named by the LMM's output, this part of the coarse region is directly used without considering the other part.

-Second, we find there are some cases where the LMM expresses uncertainty between regions using a delimiter like ``/'' (e.g. ``hand / arm'').
-So we split each entry in the Markdown Table's output by the delimiter ``/'' and we compute the loss for each possible region that is listed; we then sum all of these losses.